 Turn left along Pancras Road, past Kings Cross Station, underneath the grim railway arches in the shadow of the derelict gasometers and you find St Pancras Church.
 This contains one of the first altars to be established in Christian Britain and named after one of its earliest Saints – St Pancras, who has given his name to the area.
 Somewhere in the graveyard is the tomb of the last man out of the Black Hole of Calcutta – a less savoury episode in British history.

 Follow the road round and on the left is Goldington Buildings, a landmark housing development and home to Ethel le Neve.
-She was the mistress of Dr H H Crippen who was hanged for the murder of his wife, and who often appeared on the stage of the Old Bedford Music Hall.
+She was the mistress of Dr H H Crippen who was hanged for the murder of his wife.

 Crippen achieved notoriety for being the first person apprehended as a result of radio.
 His house is in Hilldrop Crescent, close to Holloway Women’s prison in Camden Road.
 Shortly after his execution the houses were re-numbered so no-one is now sure exactly where he lived.